Bonita Springs Personal Injury Lawyer

 The types of medical errors that commonly result in medical malpractice include:

 • Diagnostic errors are a failure of a health care provider to provide an accurate and timely explanation of a patient’s health problems or communicate the resolution to the patient.
-Common diagnostic errors include misdiagnosis, when the health care provider gives the patient the wrong diagnosis; missed diagnosis, when the doctor fails to diagnose a medical condition; or delayed diagnosis, an unacceptable delay in the diagnosis and treatment of the medical condition.
+Common diagnostic errors include misdiagnosis–giving the patient the wrong diagnosis; missing a diagnosis–failing to diagnose a medical condition; or delayed diagnosis–an unacceptable delay in the diagnosis and treatment of the medical condition.

 • Prescription errors include administering the wrong dosage or medication for the patient in a healthcare facility or prescribing them the wrong medication or dosage.